yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 +++
-date = "2020-11-30T12:00:00-03:00"
+date = "2020-12-09T12:00:00-03:00"
 title = "Progress Report November 2020"
 author = "GoldenX86"
 coauthor = "Honghoa"
 forum = 0
 +++

 Salutations, yuz-ers!
-This is the November progress report, which for an unlimited time will offer you hundreds of graphical fixes, improved performance, kernel changes, input additions and major code cleanups.
+This is the November progress rreport which, for an unlimited time, will offer you hundreds of graphical fixes, improved performance, kernel changes, input additions, and major code cleanups.

 <!--more-->